zniper/rhaptos2.repo/docs/jenkins.rst

 plugins, tick their install boxes and apply.

 We need github ssh access.
 (Its for tagging back to github, and is frankly easier cos the github plugin compains lot)

+The process of getting the provate key I created and gave access to on github is left as an exercise.
+Its been pretty painful so far :-)

 SO build a jenkins sshkey - I have one already registered on github.
 Its not that secure...